centalu11/ZombieGame/BetterZombieAI.md

   - `outerDetectionRadius`: radius for *alert-only* (zombie investigates sound origin).

 - Uses **Unity Physics.OverlapSphere** or **trigger colliders** for spatial checks.
-- When a sound is "played" (e.g., footsteps, gunfire), call a public method `HearSound(Vector3 sourcePosition, float soundStrength)`.
+- When a sound is "played" (e.g., footsteps, gunfire), call a public method `HearSound(Vector3 sourcePosition, float soundStrength)`:
   - Sound strength should determine if player is heard in outer or inner zone.
   - Use **squared distance checks** for performance.